ikmb/dragen-variant-calling/docs/development.md

 - The exome kit
 - The sequencing instrument/technology

 The firs two points do not require fresh sequencing data.
-If however a new generation of sequencer was used or the exome kit was in some way changed (i.e. new version), new data must be produced first!
+If however a new generation of sequencer was used or the exome kit was in some way changed (i.e. new version), new data should be produced first!

 ## Preparation